On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: The logarithmic class group Lg

-Even if most examples give either cyclic $\wt \CH_k$ or else bi-cyclic ones, we have found some examples of rank $3$, restricting the search with $p=3$; of course, this implies that $\CT_k$ is at least of rank $2$.
-Numerical results are given in Appendix \ref{P2}. \end{remark}
+Even if most examples give either cyclic $\wt \CH_k$ or else bi-cyclic ones, we have found some examples of rank $3$, restricting the search with $p = 3$; of course, this implies that $\CT_k$ is at least of rank $2$.
+Numerical results are given by Program \ref{P2}. \end{remark}